taoo0316/taoo0316/README.md

 ### Hi there 👋

-- 👨‍💻 I am a computer science student a Yale-NUS College, the leading liberal arts college in Asia.
+- 👨‍💻 I am a computer science student at Yale-NUS College, the leading liberal arts college in Asia.
 There, I was able to take classes across disciplines and academic traditions, which helped me become a more methodical thinker, learner and communicator.

 - 📫 Visit my [website](https://taoo0316.github.io/) for more!